ankeris/Internship-log/01 Week-one.md

 * UX team has set up a date for my wireframes presentation at (Mon Jan 29, 2018 12:15pm – 12:45pm)

 ### Friday

+* Day starts with meeting with project manager to get some information on upcoming project
+* While meeting im taking notes to keep track of later on
+* I'm making some simple wireframes as a solution for client.
+Sharing it to my UX colleagues and looking to their wireframes